Last updated on May 22nd, 2023 at 12:10 am

 Some varieties of the Pincushion protea (Leucospermum) have flowers in the shades of yellow and orange.
 The ‘skyrocket’ or ‘fireworks’ protea (Leucospermum reflexum var. luteum) also has yellow, fire-like flowers.

 Purple is the color of royalty and spirituality.
-Therefore, the purple protea flower is a symbol of grace, mystery, sovereignty and class.
+Therefore, the purple protea flower symbolizes grace, mystery, sovereignty, and class.

 - The protea flowers were introduced to Europe in the 1700s.

-- The protea flowers are also called sugarbushes, since they produce a great amount of nectar.
+- The protea flowers are also called sugarbushes since they produce much nectar.

-- The proteas have developed sclerophylly (a form of adaptation to extreme environmental and climate condition).
+- The proteas have developed sclerophylly (a form of adaptation to extreme environmental and climate conditions).
 This property makes the leaves resistant to water loss.

-- In spite of the large size of the protea flower heads, they produce a relatively small amount of seeds.
+- Despite the large size of the protea flower heads, they produce a relatively small amount of seeds.
 Only up to 30 percent of the flowers generate a seed of sufficient genetic potential to propagate the species.

 - A special tea is made from the leaves of the king protea plant.

 Proteas are popular both as cut flowers, single or in bouquets.
 They also look impressive in various dried flower arrangements.
-Proteas are popular in bridal bouquets and wedding decorations, always holding the central position when featured along other flowers.
+They are popular in bridal bouquets and wedding decorations, always holding the central position when featured with other flowers.

-Protea flowers are a very popular gift choice for birthdays and special day celebrations—Christmas, Mother’s Day and Father’s Day, to name but a few.
+Protea flowers are a popular gift choice for birthdays and special day celebrations—Christmas, Mother’s Day, and Father’s Day, to name a few.